alexandresabayo/gpu-cpu-pytorch-benchmark/README.md

 - Speedup calculations
 - Final summary table with all results
 - Visualizations of training progress and predictions

+## TODO: Implement a Proper Logging System

+Implement a true logging system using **Rich**, with the following characteristics:

+The logger should be a **collapsible, multi-step logger** that mimics Docker’s build output style.
+It should display hierarchical progress through complex workflows without overwhelming the terminal.

+Each step is shown as a **bold title** describing the main action.
+While the step is running, **indented sub-operations** display detailed logs, execution timings, warnings, and progress bars in real time.

+The key feature is **log collapsing**: once a step completes, all of its detailed sub-logs disappear, leaving only the main step title with the **total elapsed time right-aligned**.
+This creates a clean, readable output that shows detailed activity for the current step while preserving a concise summary of completed steps.

+The logger should use consistent visual markers at the beginning of each line to convey meaning instantly:

+* `[+]` SUCCESS — completed successfully
+* `[-]` FAILURE — failed operation
+* `[!]` WARNING — suspicious or risky condition
+* `[x]` ERROR — fatal error requiring abort
+* `[?]` PROMPT — user input required
+* `[~]` RUNNING — operation in progress
+* `   ` (three spaces) INFO — neutral status messages

+In addition to terminal output, the system must automatically generate log files.
+Each run should create a dedicated log file with timestamps on every entry, stored in a configurable log directory.
+Log filenames should include the execution date and time because i want very conventional log files.
+File logs must preserve all detailed output, including sub-steps that collapse in the terminal view.

+This logging style is ideal for **build systems, training pipelines, deployment scripts, pentesting tools, or any multi-phase workflow** where live feedback is needed during execution, but a clean, minimal summary is preferred once steps complete.
+It combines the advantages of verbose logging (visibility into current actions) with minimal visual clutter (collapsed completed steps).

 ## Project Structure